Home Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 Looking back along the path from Latimer House

-I took a few photos of the small village green with its water pump, Boer War memorial (I saw another on Coombe Hill on Friday) and grave of the heart of a horse on which a General was killed in the Boer war.
+I turned left and took a few photos of the small village green with its water pump, Boer War memorial (I saw another on Coombe Hill on Friday) and grave of the heart of a horse on which a General was killed in the Boer war.

 Latimer